 Véronique Pauwels is the managing partner of our Amsterdam office.
 She is the co-leader of the firm's EMEA Performance Improvement practice, the leader for Sustained Cost Transformations and an expert in marketing cost optimization.
-She is also a senior member of Bain's Consumer Products, Customer Strategy & Marketing and Industrial Goods & Services practice areas.
+She is also a senior member of Bain's Consumer Products and Customer Strategy & Marketing areas.

 Her industry experience includes engagements with clients in the consumer goods and industrial goods sectors, with a particular focus on construction and building products.
 Within industrial goods, she focuses on the construction, building products and chemicals industries.
 Véronique has led case teams and partnered with client teams to address growth, turnaround and customer strategy, performance enhancement, procurement, organizational effectiveness and change management.